solliancenet/azure-synapse-analytics-workshop-400/day-01/lab01-data-integration-part-1.md

     ![The run button is highlighted in the query toolbar.](media/synapse-studio-query-toolbar-run.png "Run")

+    > **Note:** If you receive the following error, continue to the next step: `Failed to execute query.
+Error: There is already an object named 'wwi_staging' in the database.
+CREATE SCHEMA failed due to previous errors.`

 6. In the query window, replace the script with the following to create the heap table:

     ```sql